 More complex olecranon injuries can result in dislocation, which is when all the ligaments around the elbow joint tear, separating the bones from their hinge.

 Dislocations can also happen along with an olecranon and radial head fracture (triple triad).
 These typically require surgery to put the hinge joint back in place and address all broken bones and injured ligaments.

 Elbow fractures are associated with pain, swelling, and loss of motion.
 A snap or pop at the time of injury may be felt or heard.
 Visible deformity and decreased ability to move the elbow fully might mean that the bones are out of place or that the elbow joint is dislocated, and x-rays are used initially to confirm the injuries.
 Sometimes a CT (Computed Tomography) or an MRI (Magnetic Resonance Imaging) scan might be needed to get further detail.

 Nerve and/or artery injuries at the time of elbow fracture are rare and result in numbness or discoloration of the arm, wrist, and hand.
 These injuries are temporary, but those symptoms must be urgently and carefully evaluated by a medical professional.

 Initial treatment for these fractures involves careful evaluation by a medical professional; placement of a splint, brace, or sling; and rest.
 Medication may be prescribed to reduce pain and swelling.

 Fractures that are out of place or unstable are more likely to require surgery.
-A surgical procedure would replace and stabilize the fragments or remove bone fragments.
 Whenever a fracture is open (skin broken over the fracture), urgent surgery is needed to clean out the wound and bone to minimize the risk of infection.

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.